Youth Leadership and Teacher Professional Development with Bosnia and Herzegovina

 - Introduction to leadership, critical thinking, and a Community Action Project (CAP)

-PHASE II: U.S.-Based Program: (Saturday, October 3 – Friday, October 23, 2020) In Dayton students and teachers will explore what it means to be an active citizen in a diverse democracy.
+PHASE II: U.S.-Based Program: (Sunday, September 12, 2021 – Thursday, September 30, 2021) In Dayton students and teachers will explore what it means to be an active citizen in a diverse democracy.
 Participants will meet local youth and civic leaders committed to activism and community service.
 Participants will then embark on an educational and cultural trip to Chicago, IL.
 Program activities include but are not limited to: